-The second half of this document is a "sample policy."
-But that doesn't mean that this is the "right" policy for you.
-You may need to revise and adapt it to make sure that it meets your needs.
-All too often organisations just pick an "off the peg" policy, by looking on the Internet, finding a policy, cutting and pasting it and then using it as their policy.
-The risk is that if there is poor policy wording in the plagiarised policy, it will be pasted along with the good stuff.
-But worse, the policy hasn't been developed with specific reference to what you want to do and how you want to work.
-So an off the peg policy may be fit for one organisation; it may not be suitable for you.
+All too often organisations just pick an "off the peg" policy, by looking on the Internet, finding a policy, cutting and pasting it and then using it as their own.
+They risk incorporating poor policy wording from the plagiarised policy along with the good bits.
+Worse, the policy hasn't been developed with specific reference to what you want to do and how you want to work.
+An off the peg policy may be fit for one organisation; it may not be suitable for you.